 The “Lounge Ledge” provides an innovative and extremely popular venue for social recreation — or simple relaxation.
 This large pool area with a 6-inch water depth provides a wonderful place for partially submerged lounge chairs and semi-immersed pool bathers.
 It is the most popular spot at the leisure pool venue.

 The reception garden is a unique venue within this facility.
 Using crushed limestone aggregate as the finished deck surface, this area creates a wonderfully soft and comfortable environment.
 Flanked by highly articulated multi-trunk trees and a bamboo forest, the garden is a place of special respite for recreational users.

 Technology surrounds modern culture, and this facility uses it well to enhance the student experience.
 The entire outdoor deck is blanketed with WiFi connectivity.
-Exterior seating areas are reinforced with hard-wired Ethernet connections and duplex power for student access to campus
+Exterior seating areas are reinforced with hard-wired Ethernet connections and duplex power for student access to campus networks.

 The entire deck is laced with multiple sound system zones for distribution of background music and public address presentations.
 Multiple locations on deck support live music platforms with dynamic sound reinforcement opportunities.

 The main control building for the outdoor pools is interlinked with the main control desk in Gregory Gym for parallel and redundant monitoring of systems and pool conditions.